-Design of the Severn Bridge
+The Main Elements of the Bridge

 Design of the Wye Bridge and Viaducts

 The particular form of design chosen for the Wye Bridge – a cable stayed bridge – will take centre stage as our story of the bridges across the Severn unfolds.
-It was, at that time, new to the United Kingdom although another cable stayed bridge was being built at the same time across the River Usk in Newport, only a few miles west.
-The cables that support the roadway, unlike a suspension bridge, are straight and are fixed to the pylon, or tower, at one end, and the bridge deck at the other.
+It was, at that time, new to the United Kingdom although another cable stayed bridge was being built at the same time across the River Usk in Newport, only a few miles to the west.
+The cables that support the roadway, unlike a suspension bridge, are straight and are fixed to the pylon, or tower, at one end, and to the bridge deck at the other.
 They act rather like guy ropes on a tent or the stays supporting the mast of a sailing boat.

 With construction underway in 1961, the Severn Bridge was to become an enduring symbol of the connection between England and Wales, providing stimulus to industrial growth, enhanced prospects for the region, and success beyond anything that could realistically have been envisaged.
 The revolutionary design, using an aerofoil box girder for the bridge deck, has since been adopted around the world.
 British engineering led the way!